Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 Disease prevention

-Prognosis for a successful recovery
+Prognosis for successful recovery

 This condition is divided into three types:

-1. Acute post-hemorrhagic anemia is characterized by a large amount of lost blood.
+1. Acute posthemorrhagic anemia is characterized by a large amount of lost blood.

-3. In rare cases, congenital anemia occurs, it is observed in unborn children in the womb.
+3. In rare cases, congenital anemia occurs; it is observed in unborn children in the womb.

-Secondary iron deficiency anemia is most often referred to as chronic post-hemorrhagic anemia.
+Secondary iron deficiency anemia is most often referred to as chronic posthemorrhagic anemia.

-Reasons for the development of chronic post-hemorrhagic anemia
+Causes of development of chronic posthemorrhagic anemia

-4. In a severe stage of anemia, the patient's perception of taste is disturbed, he begins to eat outwardly non-edible things, for example, chalk.
-He perceives odors inadequately, since the olfactory and taste buds stop working correctly.
-At this stage, the patient's teeth begin to deteriorate rapidly, and caries develops.
+4. In a severe stage of anemia, the patient’s perception of taste is impaired, he begins to eat things that are not apparently edible, for example, chalk.
+He perceives odors inadequately, since the olfactory and taste receptors stop working correctly.
+At this stage of the disease, the patient’s teeth begin to rapidly deteriorate and caries develops.

 5. Blood pressure becomes painfully low.

-Diagnostics of the chronic post-hemorrhagic anemia
+Diagnosis of chronic posthemorrhagic anemia

-Diagnoses this type of anemia using a blood test.
-At the same time, the blood picture is compiled according to the number and state of erythrocytes, microcytes and schizocytes.
-The reasons for the patient's condition must be established; for this, the state of his internal organs is determined using ultrasound equipment.
+Diagnoses anemia of this type, using a blood test.
+The blood picture is compiled according to the number and condition of red blood cells, microcytes and schizocytes.
+The causes of the patient’s condition must be established; for this purpose, his condition is determined. internal organs using ultrasonic equipment.

-Treatment of post-hemorrhagic anemia
+Treatment of posthemorrhagic anemia

-In parallel, the patient is assigned a special diet consisting of foods rich in iron and vitamins.
+At the same time, the patient is prescribed a special diet consisting of foods rich in iron and vitamins.
 Products containing animal and vegetable protein are also prescribed.

 Treatment of posthemorrhagic anemia in children